ibm-security-innovation/goldy/README.md

 ## Tests

-To compile the test client run the test suite:
+The following command compiles the test client and server and then runs the full-cycle test suite:

     make test